 Data subjects (usually employees) in mystery shopping studies typically are unaware they are being observed.
-Researchers must take care to ensure to the extent possible that individual privacy is respected and that data subjects are not disadvantaged or harmed in any way as a result of their being the subject of a mystery shopping exercise.
-Their personal data must be protected and no photographs or recordings may be shared with the client unless permission to do so has been obtained from data subjects, often as part of an employment contract.
+Researchers must take care to ensure that individual privacy is respected and that data subjects are not disadvantaged or harmed in any way as a result of their being the subject of a mystery shopping exercise.
+Their personal data must be protected and no photographs or recordings may be shared with the client unless permission to do so has been obtained from data subjects, generally as part of an employment contract.